Timeline

 BANDS AND MUSICIANS

-Performed with musicians and bands in NYC
+Performed with musicians and bands in NYC.

-Began performing solo on the Temple Percussion (1984)
+Began performing solo on Temple Percussion (1984).

 Lotus of the Heart performed at SUNY Buffalo, NY 1986.